KeyrusDigitalBrazil/front-end-challenge/README.md

  * Build a product page with addtoCart option

- - Products page should contain price
+ - Products page should contain price.
- - Products page should contain description
+ - Products page should contain description.
- - Product page should contain product name
+ - Product page should contain product name.
- - Products page should have add to cart buttons
+ - Products page should have add to cart buttons.
- - The products page must contain stock validation (if you do not have stock, remove option to add to cart)
+ - The products page must contain stock validation (if you do not have stock, remove option to add to cart).
- - Products page should contain summary
+ - Products page should contain summary.
- - Products page should have an image of your choice
+ - Products page should have an image of your choice.

 2-) Consult all products

   * Set up a Home page where you have a caroussel with addtoCart option

   - The home page should have a banner with the lowest price product.
   - The home page should contain a caroussel with all products.
   - The home page should contain stock validation (if you do not have stock, remove option to add to cart).